hoangphuc05/git-workshop/README.md

 Now, let's try adding some files to our projects.

 Let's open the folder `pages` and create a file with your Whitworth username, it should look something like this: `{yourWhitworthUsername}.html` (Example: `pcai22.html`)
-Open the file that you just create and add (add what??)
+Open the file that you just create and add your own website.
+Here's a template:

 ```html
 <!DOCTYPE html>